ibm-cloud-docs/cis/cloudant-and-cis.md

 {: #access-cloudant-through-cis-step3}

 * In the CIS dashboard, navigate to **Performance > Page rules**.
-* Create a page rule for the desired URL, for example, `https://cloudant.test.foo.com/*`.
+* Create a page rule for the URL you want, for example, `https://cloudant.test.foo.com/*`.
 * Select the Rule Behavior setting `Host Header Override`.
 * Set as the Cloudant database hostname, for example, `111-222-333-444-555-test.cloudant.com`.